-The following is sample code to access TencentDB for Redis, where the IP address of the Redis instance in the VPC is
+The following is the sample code for accessing TencentDB for Redis, where the IP address of the Redis instance in the VPC is

 # -*- coding: utf8 -*- import redis def main_handler(event,context): r = redis.StrictRedis(host='10.0.0.86', port=6379, db=0,password="crs-i4kg86dg:abcd1234") print(r.set('foo', 'bar')) print(r.get('foo')) return r.get('foo')

-name server configuration in the SCF environment, you can implement the custom
+name server configuration in the SCF environment.
+Currently, you can implement this by configuring the

 OS_NAMESERVER environment variable as shown below:

-As shown in the following code, the configuration can be checked for effect by printing out the
+As shown in the following code implemented in Python, the configuration can be checked for effect by printing out the

 with open("/etc/resolv.conf") as f: print(f.readlines())